Iowa Domestic Abuse & Sexual Abuse Funds

 - Bonuses for staff

-- Food and beverages for staff events including but not limited to staff meetings, agency trainings, local workgroups or task forces, etc. (Food IS an allowable expense for clients experiencing food insecurity due to the victimization, or to ensure services can be received by the client; Food for staff while at a conference/training outside of their home county is also allowable)
+- Food and beverages for staff events including but not limited to staff meetings, agency trainings, local workgroups or task forces, etc. (Food IS an allowable expense for clients experiencing food insecurity due to the victimization, or to ensure services can be received by the client; Food for staff while at a conference/training requiring an overnight stay, is also allowable)

 - Overtime without prior approval from CVAD

-- Cash & Cash Cards (except in rare circumstances with approval from CVAD)
+- Cash & prepaid debit/credit cards (except in rare circumstances with approval from CVAD)

 - Legal services for criminal defense, or in tort cases

 - Fundraising beyond 20% of one FTE, per agency